 Jim Schley reviewed Peter Orner’s Still No Word from You for Seven Days.

-Ben Yagoda reviewed Jerry Seinfeld’s The Comedians in Cars Getting Coffee Book for the Wall Street Journal
+Ben Yagoda reviewed Jerry Seinfeld’s The Comedians in Cars Getting Coffee Book for the Wall Street Journal.

 Paul Wilner reviewed Greil Marcus’s Folk Music: A Bob Dylan Biography

-in Seven Songs
+in Seven Songs for ZYZZYVA.

 Frank Freeman reviewed Reflections of a Nonpolitical Man and The Magic Mountain by Thomas Mann for America Magazine and His Masterly Pen: A Biography of Jefferson the Writer by Fred Kaplan for Maine Sunday Telegram.